All comparisons

 • Focused on GA4 — no cross-platform connectors yet

-14-day free trial (includes 10 AI credits).
-AI insights add-on is $10/mo extra for 100 asks/month.
+14-day free trial, no credit card required.
+Includes 10 AI credits.
+AI insights add-on is $10/mo for 100 asks/month.

 2